 An easy bit to overlook is the general state of your landscaping.

 Maintaining your lawn by cutting it regularly is a large part of this, but there’s more to maximizing your home’s curb appeal through landscaping.
-Trimming any unmanicured shrubs is a spectacular place to start, but the real improvement comes from giving some consideration to revitalizing any planters.
-You can rescue planters from the depths of despair by removing any existing mulch and weed barrier and replacing both.
+Trimming any unmanicured shrubs is a great place to start, but the real improvement comes from giving some consideration to revitalizing any planters by removing any existing mulch and weed barrier and replacing both.